 - Dressing themselves

 If you think there’s just no possible way you could homeschool your preschooler because [fill in the blank with any excuse], then I’d say give it a try to find out.
-The truth is, it’s nearly impossible to do it wrong, especially if you go by some of the topics laid out in this article.
+The truth is, it’s nearly impossible to do it wrong, especially if you go by some of the topics laid out above.
 In fact, homeschooling preschool is often easier than homeschooling any other grade.
-There are no state law requirements for preschool-age children.
+There are no state law requirements for preschoolers.
 That means you won’t have to add the stress of keeping up with attendance, curriculum, grades, lesson plans, portfolios, or anything else that is expected of you once your child reaches compulsory school age.

 In reality, homeschooling your preschooler is just as easy as playing with them.
 Many of the activities you do with them at home can easily count as learning activities, and can easily be tweaked to reflect the things they want and need to learn.